xuelin-wang/puzzles/design/MinimizeRisks.md

         * Slower than predecessor
         * Not compatible with certain PCs.

-    * Gateway computer company: alow to react to new markets
+    * Gateway computer company: allow to react to new markets
         * not entering enterprise markets
         * not entering laptop business
         * diversifying into consumer business, but not enough profits.